dfelinto/blender-manual/manual/modeling/geometry_nodes/attribute/attribute_combine_xyz.rst

 X, Y, Z
    The inputs to the components of the vector.
-   They both should be float attributes if the input type is set to attribute.
 Result
    The name of the attribute where the computed vector is stored.
    A new attribute with that name is added if it does not exist yet.